One Patient, Many Users

 The Big Lesson

 By recognizing the distinct stages of the patient journey and the evolving physical and emotional needs therein, we are better equipped to design and develop safe, reliable, and desirable solutions that address all definitions of usability for all the types of patient that one patient might be.
+This foundational knowledge is applicable to all the elements of a successful chronic disease state management offering including devices (novel or platform), instructions for use, training and onboarding programs, and longitudinal adherence focused companion software and other digital health experiences.
+This foundation should be put in place at the onset of development activities to ensure each element of the offering is best supporting the desired clinical outcomes for the patient and health system.

 To receive a full size hi-resolution poster of either The Patient Journey or Attitudinal Archetypes of Chronic Disease Management, or to learn more on this topic, please fill out the form below.